bcgov/nr-bcwat/documentation/Architecture.md

 - bcwat PostGIS database backup job (bcwat-db-backup)

-In addition, each scraper pod scheduled by the airflow trigger will appear in its own namespace, for example: drive-bc-dag-drive-bc-scraper  (pod)
+In addition, each scraper pod scheduled by the airflow trigger will appear as a deployed pod, for example: drive-bc-dag-drive-bc-scraper  (pod)